aaron710/NodeScripts/README.md

 #### Dependency
 ```
 npm install graceful-fs
+npm install shelljs
 ```
-We have a dependency on graceful fs.
+We have a dependency on graceful-fs and shelljs.
 So you will need to npm install it before you use the script.

 #### Script Help
 ```
-node DataGenModder.js --help
+node bin\DataGenModder.js --help
 ```
 Running --help as a parameter will print the script help screen.